Pulse Life Advocates is at the state capitol, relentlessly advocating for the protection of all life in our laws.

 Session Updates

-What bills survived the first legislative funnel?
+What bills survived the second legislative funnel?

 Additional bills that Pulse supported:

 SF 288/ HF 103- Accommodations for Pregnant Students in College- A bill related to students who are pregnant or who recently gave birth who attend state institutions of high education be given reasonable accommodations.
-The Senate bill has passed the sub and committee and is eligible for debate.
-The House version has passed the sub and needs to be passed on to the full committee.
+The Senate bill has passed the sub and committee and passed in full debate in the Senate 47-0.
+The House version has passed the sub and committee and is now eligible for debate in the full House.

 - June 24, in Dobbs v.
 Jackson we overturned federal abortion law.